Modelon Impact Terminology🔗

-Asystem that combines continuous time and discrete time equations.
+Hybrid Systems a system that combines continuous time and discrete time equations.
 The discrete part can come from sampling, a state graph or any logical operation in the physical model.
 They are normally more difficult to integrate and require specific solvers that are efficient in event handling.

 The icon layer defines the appearance of a component model in the package browser and in on the diagram layer of another model if it is instantiated there.
 Drawing nice icons of models both improve the visual appearance and readability of a model.

-To solve all model variables at the start time.
+Initialization means solving all model variables at the start time.
 Usually the start time is t = 0.

-Variables that Modelon Impact iterate in order to solve a system of equations, when it cannot be solved by forward-calculations only.
+Iteration Variables are variables that Modelon Impact iterate in order to solve a system of equations, when it cannot be solved by forward-calculations only.
 The process involve evaluating the model variables for assumed values of the iteration variables, testing then as solution and finding new values closer to the solution.
 Iteration variables can be selected automatically by Impact, or defined manually by the model author by means of annotations.

 JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
-See: JupyterLab

-A system of linear equations involving the same set of variables.
+Linear System is a system of linear equations involving the same set of variables.

-Create a linear approximation of a system of nonlinear equations, by computing derivatives of non-linear parts at a certain point, and using those as coefficients.
+Linearize means to create a linear approximation of a system of nonlinear equations, by computing derivatives of non-linear parts at a certain point, and using those as coefficients.

-A record of an event.
+Log is a record of an event.
 Modelon Impact shows compilation logs and simulation logs.

 Broadly, a model of a system is anything an experiment can be applied to in order to answer questions about that system.
-In Modelon Impact, a model is a class comprising a number of equations that describe the physical behavior of a system or component.
+In Impact, a model is a class comprising a number of equations that describe the physical behavior of a system or component.
 A component model may require that variables are assigned externally, while a model that doesn’t require external input is called a simulation model and can be simulated as it is.

-Top part of Modelon Impact graphical user interface (GUI), displays in which mode the user is in, model, experiment or result as well as provide access to setting, help center and support.
+Navigation bar is the top part of Modelon Impact graphical user interface (GUI), displays in which mode the user is in, model, experiment or result as well as provide access to setting, help center and support.

-A system of nonlinear equations involving the same set of variables.
+Non-linear System is a system of nonlinear equations involving the same set of variables.
 These are solved numerically by means of tearing.
 That means that a set of unknown variables are taken as iteration variables, their values are guessed, and the rest of the variables in the system are computed from these.
 All equations of the system will not hold when values different from the solution is used.
 Those are called residual equations.
 The residuals for a certain variable guess can be used to find better guesses and eventually the solution to the non-linear system, where all equations hold.

 The OPTIMICA Compiler Toolkit (OCT) is the calculation engine (both compiler and solver) used by Modelon Impact.
 It comes with a Modelica compiler with capabilities beyond dynamic simulation by offering unique features for optimization and steady-state computations.
 OCT.

-On-premises software is installed and runs on computers on the premises of the organization using the software.
+On-premise On-premises software is installed and runs on computers on the premises of the organization using the software.
 Modelon Impact On-premise installation is available to all users within an organization that has a valid license.

-A model with more equations than unknown variables.
+Over-constrained model is a model with more equations than unknown variables.
 It is normally not allowed in Modelica, with one exception, see the Modelica Language Specification.

-To assign values to a model's parameters.
+Parameterization means to assign values to a models parameters.

 A REST API is an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.
-See: Modelon Impact REST API.
+Modelon Impact REST API.

 Replacing a component with a compatible component is referred to as redeclaring the component model.
 Components that can be redeclared are said to be replaceable and are shown with dashed line borders in the model canvas.
 From a Modelica point-of-view, redeclare means to change the class of an instance or local class.

-An experiment performed on a model.
+A simulation is an experiment performed on a model.

 A time-independent simulation.
-A steady-state model is a model that gives the performance of a system or component uner certain conditions assuming it is left in those conditions until the modelled aspect is no longer changing.
+A steady-state model is a model that gives the performance of a system or component under certain conditions assuming it is left in those conditions until the modelled aspect is no longer changing.
 A steady-state model consists of algebraic equations, while a dynamic model also includes differential equations.
 A dynamic model can also be solved in steady-state by giving the boundary condition that all derivatives are zero.
 Since model equations are typically non-linear, solving industrial steady-state problems means solving large non-linear systems.

-See Dynamic state variable.
+State – See Dynamic state variable.